Whitehorse, The Wilderness City

-Welcome to CRS Whitehorse, the Online Guide for people Relocating or Moving to Whitehorse, organized by Categories of interest from Accountants to
+Welcome to Canadian Relocation Whitehorse, the definitive guide for people relocating or moving to Whitehorse, organized by Categories of interest from Apartment rentals to Weather.

 Government service industries account for a large percentage share of the labour force.
 The local economy supports a large and diversified small business base.
 There is also a significant number of businesses without employees suggesting a high number of home occupations and cottage industries.

 The Yukon is big game country.
 Hunters equipped with a rifle or camera can look for grizzly, brown and black bear, moose, barrenground and woodland caribou, mountain goat, dall and stone sheep, as well as a host of other species of wildlife.